Recommended repair sets from this article:

 How can damage be caused to the vinyl floor?

-The typical damage to vinyl floors can generally be divided into three categories:
+The typical damages of vinyl floors can basically be divided into three categories:

 - dents or bubbles and

 While damage to the surface is often caused by carelessness or excessive stress, the causes of the other two types of damage are sometimes insufficient processing quality or moisture penetration.

 How does the repair of vinyl floors work?

 The actual amount of repair work required depends on the type and severity of the damage.

 In the case of minor damage, vinyl flooring can be repaired by treating only the affected area, while in the case of larger or more serious damage, the damaged flooring must be replaced.